Kenosha violence: Juvenile arrested in deadly shooting amid Jacob Blake unrest, Illinois police say

 Two people were killed and a third was sent to the hospital with serious, but non-life-threatening injuries after the shots rang out near 63rd Street and Sheridan Road around 11:45 p.m.
 Tuesday, the Kenosha Police Department said in a statement.

 Cellphone video circulated on social media showing a young, White male running down the street with a long gun, as he was chased by demonstrators from behind.
-He fell to the ground, and someone tried to grab his weapon and came out him with a fly-kick.
+He fell to the ground, and someone tried to grab his weapon and came at him with a fly-kick.
 The individual then opened fire in the middle of the street, and screams could be heard from the frantic crowd.

 WARNING: VIDEO BELOW IS GRAPHIC